 "He's still that guy [from Avengers], and just about the last thing that happened to him was he got Hulk-smashed, so there's a lot of psychological evolution that has still yet to happen," teased Hiddleston during San Diego Comic-Con this summer.
-"But I [know what the plans are] and I can't tell you any of them.
-It is one of the most exciting, creative opportunities I have ever come across.
-It is a new challenge, and I cannot wait to get started."
+In the Super Bowl teaser, Loki can be seen, seemingly in an interrogation room, promising to burn everything to the ground.

 Rick & Morty's Michael Waldron will not only serve as showrunner, but also write the pilot and executive produce.
 Like WandaVision, the series will tie directly into the events of the Doctor Strange sequel, Doctor Strange in the Multiverse of Madness, in theaters May 7, 2021.